Runeya/runeya/fronts/docs/introduction/what-is.md

 ---
 outline: deep
 ---
-# What is Stack Monitor?
+# What is Runeya?

-Stack monitor is an application for developers to simplify the launch of services and provide tools to manage them.
+Runeya is an application for developers to simplify the launch of services and provide tools to manage them.

 <div class="tip custom-block" style="padding-top: 8px">